peoplepattern/slate/source/includes/_aggregate_api.md

 PARAMETER     | REQUIRED | DESCRIPTION
 --------------|----------|-------------
-`body`        | Yes      | an array of [Pdb fields](#pdb-fields) to be aggregated and returned for each discovered profile and a second array of the social ids whose attributes will be aggregated, in the format "$service:$service_id" ie. "twitter:12345"
+`body`        | Yes      | a json object containing an array of [Pdb fields](#pdb-fields) to be aggregated and an array of social ids whose attributes will be aggregated, in the format "$service:$service_id" ie. "twitter:12345"

 ```shell
 curl 'https://api.peoplepattern.com/aggregate?access_token=$MY_TOKEN&' \